microsoft/qlib/docs/component/estimator.rst

 The meaning of each field is as follows:

 - `name`
-    The experiment name, str type, `sacred` will use this experiment name as an identifier for some important internal processes.
-Usually, users can see this field in `sacred` by `run` object.
+    The experiment name, str type, `sacred <https://github.com/IDSIA/sacred>_` will use this experiment name as an identifier for some important internal processes.
+Users can find this field in `run` object of `sacred`.
 The default value is `test_experiment`.

 - `observer_type`
-    Observer type, str type, there are two values which are  `file_storage` and `mongo` respectively.
-If it is `file_storage`, all the above-mentioned managed contents will be stored in the `dir` directory, separated by the number of times of experiments as a subfolder.
+    Observer type, str type, there are two choices which include `file_storage` and `mongo` respectively.
+If `file_storage` is selected, all the above-mentioned managed contents will be stored in the `dir` directory, separated by the number of times of experiments as a subfolder.
 If it is `mongo`, the content will be stored in the database.
 The default is `file_storage`.

     - For `file_storage` observer.
         - `dir`
-            Directory url, str type, directory for `file_storage` observer type, files captures and managed by sacred with observer type of `file_storage` will be save to this directory, default is the directory of `config.json`.
+            Directory URL, str type, directory for `file_storage` observer type, files captured and managed by sacred with `file_storage` observer will be saved to this directory, which is the same directory as `config.json` by default.

     - For `mongo` observer.
         - `mongo_url`